HumanSignal/labelImg/README.rst

 2. Build and launch using the instructions above.

-3. Right below "Save" button in toolbar, click "PascalVOC" button to switch to YOLO format.
+3. Right below "Save" button in the toolbar, click "PascalVOC" button to switch to YOLO format.

 4. You may use Open/OpenDIR to process single or multiple images.
-When finished with single image, click save.
+When finished with a single image, click save.

-A txt file of yolo format will be saved in the same folder as your image with same name.
-A file named "classes.txt" is saved to that folder too. "classes.txt" defines the list of class names that your yolo label refers to.
+A txt file of YOLO format will be saved in the same folder as your image with same name.
+A file named "classes.txt" is saved to that folder too. "classes.txt" defines the list of class names that your YOLO label refers to.

 Note:

 - Your label list shall not change in the middle of processing a list of images.
-When you save a image, classes.txt will also get updated, while previous annotations will not be updated.
+When you save an image, classes.txt will also get updated, while previous annotations will not be updated.

 - You shouldn't use "default class" function when saving to YOLO format, it will not be referred.